Which place is cheaper, Virginia Beach or Asheville?

 When comparing the travel costs between Asheville and Virginia Beach, we can see that Asheville is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Virginia Beach is bigger, and its population is about 6.2 times larger than the population of Asheville.
 When comparing the population of Asheville vs. Virginia Beach, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Virginia Beach and Asheville during the summer are popular places to visit.
 Many visitors come to Asheville in the summer for the hiking, the music scene, and the family-friendly experiences.
 Also, most visitors come to Virginia Beach for the beaches and the family-friendly experiences during these months.

 Asheville is around the same temperature as Virginia Beach in the summer.
-The temperature in Asheville is usually 82°F (28°C) in July, and Virginia Beach stays around 79°F (26°C).
+The daily temperature in Asheville averages around 82°F (28°C) in July, and Virginia Beach fluctuates around 79°F (26°C).